Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Experiments Page Budget: 2.5pg Status: TSA drafted

+\textbf{\toolname{} achieves State-of-the-art Pareto Front Coverage.} The results in Table~\ref{tab:continuous}, \ref{tab:discrete} and Figure~\ref{fig:pareto-fronts} show that \toolname{} finds the most dominant and complete solution sets, providing a strong leap over the current SOTA baselines.
 Visually, the Pareto fronts in Figure~\ref{fig:pareto-fronts} show \toolname{} (red) discovering solutions that envelop the baselines.
-In MO-Ant-2d, for instance, \toolname{} identifies high-performance ``specialist'' policies at the extremes of the trade-off space that other methods miss.
+In all cases, \toolname{} finds densely packed solutions at extremes in the trade-off space that all methods miss.
+Quantitatively, \toolname{} discovered pareto front has a significantly higher hypervolume and the expected utility is much better than the existing baselines.
+In \textbf{Ant-2d}, \toolname{} has a higher sparsity metric due to the larger hypervolume (2x gain compared to best baseline).
+This increase in hypervolume contributes to more distant solutions which results in higher sparsity.
+In all other cases, the sparsity is much lower, showing extremely dense coverage of the pareto front.
 This superior coverage stems from our core methodological contributions.
-By computing a vectorized, per-objective advantage and using decomposed policy gradients, \toolname{} mitigates the destructive gradient interference common in MORL.
-This process preserves a clean credit assignment signal for each objective, boosting the policy's ability to better exploit the reward landscape and master a wider range of trade-offs.
+By computing a vectorized, per-objective advantage and using decomposed policy gradients, \toolname{} mitigates the destructive gradient interference problem in MORL.
+This process preserves more stable per-objective credit assignment signals, boosting the policy's ability to better exploit the reward landscape and learn a broader range of trade-offs.

-\textbf{Diversity Regularization Prevents Mode Collapse.} A common failure in preference-conditioned MORL is mode collapse, where the policy produces only a single behavior for all preferences.
-Our second research question investigates how \toolname{} avoids this.
+\textbf{Diversity Regularization reduces Mode Collapse.} Since we observe high advantage cancellation rates and frequently conflicting gradients, we study how the regularizer provides pressure to prevent collapse.
+As observed in Figure~\ref{fig:pareto-fronts}, \toolname{} discovers multiple solutions and shows no evidence of collapse in the evaluated settings while other baselines like \textbf{CAPQL}, \textbf{PG-MORL} and \textbf{GPI-LS} collapse.
+This is particularly visible in Ant-2D and Humanoid-2D, where the methods have only discovered 1-2 pareto optimal solutions.

 The most direct evidence is in the MO-Humanoid-2d results (Table~\ref{tab:continuous}), where several baselines report a Sparsity (SP) of $0$.
 This indicates a total collapse to a single dominant policy.
 In contrast, \toolname{} achieves a low but non-zero SP ($0.003 \times 10^4$), demonstrating that it has learned a diverse and well-distributed set of policies across the front.
 The visual results in Figure~\ref{fig:pareto-fronts} further confirm that \toolname{} discovers rich, well-spaced pareto fronts.